-Several papers, reviewed in Lusardi (2012) and Hastings, Madrian and Skimmyhorn (2012), find that measures of financial literacy correlate with individual financial decisions.
+Several papers, reviewed in Lusardi (2012) and Hastings et al. (2012), find that measures of financial literacy correlate with individual financial decisions.
 Bernheim (1995, 1998) is one of the first to point out that most households lack basic financial knowledge and cannot perform very simple calculations and that the saving behavior of many households is dominated by crude rules of thumb.
-Hilgert, Hogarth and Beverly (2003) find a strong link between financial literacy and day-to-day financial management.
-Financial literacy has also been linked to a set of behaviors related to saving, wealth accumulation, and portfolio choice.
-For example, various papers have shown that individuals with greater numeracy and financial literacy are more likely to participate in financial markets, to invest in stocks (Christelis, Jappelli and Padula, 2010, Yoong, 2011; Van Rooij, Lusardi and Alessie, 2011) and to choose mutual funds with lower fees (Hastings and Tejeda-Ashton, 2008; Hastings and Mitchell, 2011).
-Similarly, Lusardi and Mitchell (2007a, 2011d) show that those who display high literacy are more likely to plan for retirement and, as a result, accumulate much more wealth (Lusardi and Mitchell, 2011c, Behrman, Mitchell, Soo, and Bravo, 2012, Gustman, Steinmeier, and Tabatabai, 2012).
-Finally, financial literacy is found to affect not only the assets side, but also the liability side of the balance sheet of households.1
+Hilgert et al. (2003) find a strong link between financial literacy and day-to-day financial management.
+Financial literacy has also been linked to a set of behaviours related to saving, wealth accumulation, and portfolio choice.
+For example, various papers have shown that individuals with greater numeracy and financial literacy are more likely to participate in financial markets, to invest in stocks (Christelis et al., 2010; Yoong, 2011; Van Rooij et al., 2011) and to choose mutual funds with lower fees (Hastings and Tejeda-Ashton, 2008; Hastings and Mitchell, 2011).
+Similarly, Lusardi and Mitchell (2007a, 2011d) show that those who display high literacy are more likely to plan for retirement and, as a result, accumulate much more wealth (Lusardi and Mitchell, 2011c, Behrman et al., 2012, Gustman et al., 2012).
+Finally, financial literacy is found to affect not only the assets side, but also the liability side of the balance sheet of households.

 Our contribution adds to this literature in two ways.
-First, we look at the association between financial literacy and some novel dimensions of financial decisions, in particular market timing and ability to avoid distorted advices.
-Second and most importantly, we focus on cases where the choice involves a dominated strategy.
-Hence, the advantage of high literacy is well defined: avoid the dominated choice.
-This, as we noticed, is not the case for most papers in the literature.
+First, we look at the association between financial literacy and some novel dimensions of financial decisions, in particular market timing and ability to avoid distorted

-1 Moore (2003) was one of the first to report that respondents with lower levels of financial literacy are more likely to have costly mortgages.
-More recently, Gerardi, Goette and Meier (2010) report that those with low literacy are more likely to take up sub-prime mortgages and to default on them.
+Moore (2003) was one of the first to report that respondents with lower levels of financial literacy are more likely to have costly mortgages.
+More recently, Gerardi et al. (2010) report that those with low literacy are more likely to take up sub-prime mortgages and to default on them.
 Stango and Zinman (2009) find that those who are not able to correctly calculate interest rates out of a stream of payments end up borrowing more and accumulating lower amounts of wealth.
 Campbell (2006) shows that individuals with lower incomes and lower education levels-characteristics that are strongly related to financial literacy-are less likely to refinance their mortgages during a period of falling interest rates.
-Finally, Lusardi and Tufano (2009 a, b) report that individuals with lower levels of financial literacy tend to transact in high-cost manners, incurring higher fees and using high-cost borrowing.
+Finally, Lusardi and Tufano (2009a, b) report that individuals with lower levels of financial literacy tend to transact in high-cost manners, incurring higher fees and using high-cost borrowing.
 The less knowledgeable also report that their debt loads are excessive or that they are unable to judge.